Do I need to insure my jewelry or engagement ring?

 Note: Through Lavalier, watches may not be able to be covered by a standalone policy.
 They can be considered for coverage via policies that include other pieces or via a property insurance rider.

-Is the ring insured when I give it to my fiancé or fiancée?
+Is an engagement ring insured when I give it to my fiancé or fiancée?

 How to get coverage for your jewelry

-Call 1-866-749-7436 and provide details about your jewelry piece(s) to a representative.
+Current Progressive customers: Call 1-866-749-7436 to provide details about your jewelry piece(s) to a representative.
 An appraisal may be required, as well as color photos for pieces over a certain dollar amount.

 Non Progressive customers: Get a homeowners insurance quote and add your jewelry piece(s).
 An appraisal and color photos may be required.